efeezyubeezy/capstone2018/001_Proposal.md

 *^items subject to change without notice*

 # 2. Functionality
-The following section in its current form is meant to
+The following section in its current form is meant to theorize and outline the functionality of this project from both student and tutor perspectives.

 ### i.
 Students
 #### a. registration & login
 The first thing